Rodrigo-BZ/Tetris/README.md

 ## Documentation

 Doxygen was used to create the documentation for this project.
-It can be found [here](www.google.com).
+It can be found at "docs/html/index.html".

 ### Presentation

-The slides for the presentation can ve found [here](www.google.com).
+The slides for the presentation can ve found [here]([www.google.com](https://www.canva.com/design/DAGdS3JgrAw/1AAMEs55mYHU69M5MjNw0A/view?utm_content=DAGdS3JgrAw&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h82f216051c)).